cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-Restart `npm start` and you should see... an empty list of games, unless you have previously created any.
-To test this new functionality, and if you have access to any way of creating a game, for instance with the `checkersd` command line, go ahead and create one:
+Restart `npm start` and you should see an empty games list (unless you have previously created any).
+If you have access to any way of creating a game, for instance with the `checkersd` command line, test this new functionality by creating one:

 ![List of one game](/list-games-1.png)

-If you do not have a way to create a game, wait for the paragraphs about creating a game.
+If you do not have a way to create a game, wait for the procedures about creating a game.

 ### Individual game menu container

 Each game is now listed as a [`src/components/Menu/MenuItem.tsx`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/MenuItem.tsx).
-However, notice how, in `src/components/Menu/Menu.tsx`, the `index` of the game is taken from its _index_ in the games array.
-This is not what you want here.
-It needs to use the proper `index` of the game.
-In `Menu.tsx` make the change:
+However, in `src/components/Menu/Menu.tsx` the `index` of the game is taken from its _index_ in the games array, which is not what you want here.
+The list needs to use the proper `index` of each game.
+In `Menu.tsx` make this change:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/Menu.tsx#L21-L23]
 const Menu = (props: IMenuProps) => {